rweisshaar1/password-generator/README.md

 - After the prompts have been answered, a randomly generated password will be displayed in the textbox on the screen.
 - You should be able to repeat this as many times as you would like.

+## Starter-Code:
+- In this repo, there is a folder entitled "starter-code".
+This is the code that was given to me to work with (HTML, CSS, and basic JS).
+- I also received help from a tutor with creating the for loop near the bottom of the JS file.

 ## Screen Shot:
 <img src="./screen-shot-password-generator.png">